When it comes to writing persuasive copy, savvy content writers know that the devil is in using cognitive biases to their advantage.

 So, let’s take a look at 5 cognitive biases and learn how to use them to influence, engage and sell.

-First Thing First, Why Do Our Brains Play Tricks On Us?
+First Things First, Why Do Our Brains Play Tricks On Us?

 We have far too many ways of interpreting the world for our own good.
 In order to cope, our brains create shortcuts to summarize the trillions of details available.
 According to Nassim Nicholas Taleb, we tend to remember more easily, the facts from our past that fit a specific narrative, while we tend to neglect those facts that do not play a role in that narrative.